As more couples delay parenthood, older parents and kids weigh joys and challenges of age gap

 MAIN CONCERNS OF OLDER PARENTS AND THEIR CHILDREN

+Asked about her concerns as a soon-to-be older parent, CNA's Ms Chong said: “I’m not too worried... because I’m getting valuable lessons from friends who’ve already had kids.
+I learn valuable lessons from them and spare myself any trial and errors because of the advice I get from the ‘been there done that’ tribe.”

-As more Singaporeans become parents at an older age, some of them who were interviewed by CNA TODAY said that raising children later in life can come with its own set of challenges.
+Others who have walked this path said raising children later in life comes with its own set of challenges.

 They voiced concerns about their health and fitness levels possibly deteriorating as they age, while others were worried about not being around long enough to witness key milestones in their children’s lives.